Skip to main content

 The Distinction Between Freehold and Chattel

 This statute takes the five estate types from A.R.S.
 33-201 and sorts them into broader legal categories.
-The classification matters because it determines what protections and legal rules apply to each type of interest.
+The classification matters because it determines what protections and legal rules apply to each type of real estate interest.

 Estates of inheritance and for life are freehold estates, except that an estate for the life of a third person, whether limited to heirs or otherwise, is a freehold only during the life of the grantee or devisee, and after his death is a chattel real.